toptal/granite/docs/tutorial.md

 We're testing here with Rails version x.
 The following example can be found
 here: https://github.com/toptal/example_granite_application

-### Generating new project
+### Generating a new project

-This tutorial is using Rails version `5.1.4` and the first step is install it:
+This tutorial is using Rails version `5.1.4`, and the first step is to install it:

 ```bash
 gem install rails -v=5.1.4